wefine/angularjs-material-getstart/README.md

 * Use `md-is-locked-open` to lock the `sidenav` open on the left
 * Use the `md-whiteframe-4dp` class to add a shadow the the `sidenav`

+### Step #3:

+Here you will use hard-coded elements to confirm rendering and layout of the container child elements and Angular Material components.

 ## references
 1. [angular-material-start](https://github.com/angular/material-start)